bhavyaEE/RISCV-CPU/README_Riya.md

 What I'd do differently:

 If I was to do this again, I would ensure the control unit was correct and robust instead of making short term fixes such as removing signals and making multiple if else statements, as the control unit was essential for later changes.
-Not ensuring the control unit was correct at the beginning resulted in much more time debugging.
+Not ensuring the control unit was correct at the beginning resulting in much more time debugging.

 ### Shift Instruction

-In addition to implementing the data memory, I also implemented the changed needed for the slli instruction used within our machine code.
-I made an orirginal version, which consisted of adding an additional module which would take RD1 into a shift module, and if shift select was high then RD1 would be shifted to the left by one bit.
+In addition to implementing the data memory, I also implemented the changed needed for the slli.
+I made an original version, which consisted of adding an additional module which would take RD1 into a shift module, and if shift select was high then RD1 would be shifted to the left by one bit.
 The diagram and implementation of the first version of shift is shown below:

 <img width="531" alt="Screenshot 2022-12-14 at 11 36 42" src="https://user-images.githubusercontent.com/115703122/207585153-2d7e218a-1049-4e5e-987d-cef1c89cb810.png">